BlenderCN/BlenderPython/GeneralPythonSnippets.md

 This is a crash course in the Python subset.
-If you master these you will be a decent Python coder.
+If you already master these you should not waste time reading this, unless you want to check for typos or factual inaccuracies.

 ```text
 [ ] print